restfql/website/docs/intro.md

 ## What is RestFQL?

-TBD
+RestFQL is a specification to extend the current capabilities of rest to filter data on retrival to solve diferent contract requirements.

 ## Is RestFQL for me?

-TBD
+if you are thinking to implement a BFF or use graphQL give it a try to see if it fits your use case

 ## Ready to get started?

-Find out how to define and use your observers in [Quick Start](/docs/quick-start).
+Find out how the [Specificarion works](/docs/quick-start), and use one of our middlewares.
 Or visit the [page](https://www.restfql.com/) and [its repo](https://github.com/restfql) and start exploring.